 Top Locations to Live Florida

 A small college town with a trendy feel in central Florida.
 Gainesville is full of freshwater swimming opportunities, hip cafes, and a vivacious nightlife scene.
-A slower pace of life and abundance of outdoor space makes Gainesville one of the top travel nursing destinations in Florida.
-Travel nurses the hip atmosphere with easy access to the lakes for boating and swimming, year round!
+A slower pace of life and abundance of outdoor space makes Gainesville one of the top places to move in Florida.
+Healthcare professionals like the hip atmosphere with easy access to the lakes for boating and swimming, year round!